richjdowney/next-basket-prediction/README.md

 ![](Images/infrastructure.PNG)

-The decision to utilize Spark was taken as retailer data is typically very large and this use-case requires each transaction to be 'scored' with a 'Shopping Mission'.
+The decision to utilize Spark was taken as retailer data is typically very large and this use-case requires significant pre-processing for the prediction model to be trained and items "scored" with a probability of being in the customers next basket.
 As the number of transactions typically runs into millions scaleability quickly becomes an issue with standard Python libraries.

 PyCharm was utilized as the IDE and code was automatically deployed to an ec2 instance with Airflow installed with a Postgres RDS instance.
 Data was stored in an s3 bucket, data processing and modelling is run with PySpark and SparkML.

 ### Airflow Orchestration